Business insurance can protect your technology firm if you are sued by an unhappy client or another third-party.

 While you strive to provide the best service possible, occasionally things don’t go according to plan.
-Projects can be delayed, code can have undiscovered bugs, and misunderstandings can occur.
+Projects can be delayed, code can contain undiscovered bugs, and misunderstandings can occur.
 Clients may be unsatisfied with your work and can sue you, regardless of whether your company is at fault or not.
 In the event that you are sued, comprehensive insurance coverage can reduce the negative financial impact on your company.

 Types of Insurance for IT Professionals

-Professional Liability Insurance (also known as Errors and Omissions Insurance) is designed to protect your IT practice in cases of alleged negligence.
+Professional liability insurance (also known as errors and omissions insurance) is designed to protect your IT practice in cases of alleged negligence.
 Because IT work can be quite complex, and because the technology space is constantly evolving, clients might file suit against you for many reasons including:

 - Mistakes or oversights in IT consulting or project work